ivanvrlg/PyPMAnalyzer/README.md

 pip install -e .
 ```

-**Note**: Some features require the CMD_Loaders package for data loading.
+**Note**: Some features require the cmd-loaders package for data loading.
 Contact the lab for access.

 ## Quick Start